Tree-Sliced Wasserstein Distance: A Geometric Perspective

-\textbf{Contribution.} In summary, our contributions are three-fold: \begin{enumerate}[leftmargin=22pt] \item We introduce the concept of tree systems, which consist of copies of the real line equipped with additional structures, and study their topology.
+\paragraph{Contribution.} Our contributions are three-fold: \begin{itemize}[leftmargin=22pt] \item We introduce the concept of \emph{tree systems}, which consist of copies of the real line equipped with additional structures, and study their topology.
 A key property of tree systems is that they form well-defined metric spaces, with metrics being tree metrics.
 This property is sufficient to guarantee that OT problems on tree systems admit closed-form solutions. \item We define the space of integrable functions and probability measures on a tree system, and introduce a novel transform, called \textit{Radon Transform on Systems of Lines}.
 This transform naturally transforms measures supported in high-dimensional space onto tree systems, and is a generalization of the original Radon transform.
-The injectivity of this variant holds, similar to other Radon transform variants in the literature. \item We propose the Tree-Sliced Wasserstein distance on Systems of Lines (TSW-SL), and analyze its efficiency through the closed-form solution for the OT problem on tree systems, achieving a similar computational cost as the traditional SW. \end{enumerate} \textbf{Organization.} The remainder of the paper is organized as follows.
+The injectivity of this variant holds, similar to other Radon transform variants in the literature. \item We propose the Tree-Sliced Wasserstein distance on Systems of Lines (TSW-SL), and analyze its efficiency through the closed-form solution for the OT problem on tree systems, achieving a similar computational cost as the traditional SW. \end{itemize}

+\paragraph{Organization.} The remainder of the paper is organized as follows.
 Section~\ref{sec:preliminaries} provides necessary backgrounds of SW distance and Wasserstein distance on tree metric spaces.
 Section~\ref{sec:tree-system} provides a brief and intuitive introduction of tree systems and studies its properties, and Section~\ref{sec:space-of-functions} introduces the Radon Transform on System of Lines.
 The novel Tree-Sliced Wasserstein distance on Systems of Lines is proposed in Section~\ref{sec:TSW-SL}.
 Finally, Section~\ref{sec:experimental_results} contains empirical results for TSW-SL.
 Formal constructions, theoretical proofs of key results, and additional materials are presented in Appendix.